ireneyaejinnam/ireneynam/README.md

 # ireneynam
-This is my website from scratch.
-Please don't take it seriously.
+This is my practice website from scratch.
+Please don't take it seriously; I made it for fun!